StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths

 \subsection{Efficiency Comparison}

-We further show that \algacrofourier{} achieves nearly identical computational efficiency to STE, while being several times faster and more lightweight than DSQ.
-This makes \algacro{} a plug-and-play surrogate for a wide range of QAT pipelines, providing consistent performance gains without additional computational or memory cost.
+We further show that \algacrofourier{} achieves nearly identical computational efficiency to STE despite being faster and more lightweight than DSQ.
+This makes \algacro{} suitable as a plug-and-play surrogate for a wide range of QAT pipelines, providing consistent performance gains without additional computational/memory cost.